mcelaney/fawkes/Step1-CreateApp.md

 Fetch and install dependencies?
 [Yn] y
 ```

-Note by saying yes, it ran these commands for you:
+By saying yes, it ran these commands for you:

-This commands downloads your depdencies:
+This commands downloads your dependencies:

 ```
 mix deps.get